abhisri/ecn-contradiction-engine/README.md

 **Commercial use** — including monetization, product integration, or use in paid services — **requires a separate license**.
 To inquire about a commercial license, contact: **abhisri [at] gmail.com**

+GitHub recognizes this license as CC BY-NC-SA 4.0.
+See LICENSE file for full terms, including commercial use restrictions.

 ---

 **References**